by A. Meilland, S. Kanaan, M. Borges Fernandes, O. Chesneau, F. Millour, Ph. Stee, and B. Lopez 2010, A&A, 512, 73

 B[e] stars are hot stars surrounded by circumstellar gas and dust responsible for the presence of emission lines and IR-excess in their spectra.
 How dust can be formed in this highly illuminated and diluted environment remains an open issue.

-B[e] phenomenon.
+HD 62623 is one of the very few A-type supergiants showing the B[e] phenomenon.
 We studied the geometry of its circumstellar envelope in the mid-infrared using long-baseline interferometry, which is the only observing technique able to spatially resolve objects smaller than a few tens of milliarcseconds.

-We obtained nine calibrated visibility measurements between October 2006 and January 2008 using the VLTI/MIDI instrument in SCI-PHOT mode and PRISM spectral dispersion mode with projected baselines ranging from 13 to 71 m and with various
+We obtained nine calibrated visibility measurements between October 2006 and January 2008 using the VLTI/MIDI instrument in SCI-PHOT mode and PRISM spectral dispersion mode with projected baselines ranging from 13 to 71 m and with various position angles (PA).
+We used geometrical models and physical modeling with a radiative transfer code to analyze these data.

-The environment is flattened (a/b1.3±0.1) and can be separated into two components: a compact one whose extension grows from 17 mas at 8µm to 30 mas at 9.6µm and stays almost constant up to 13µm, and a more extended one that is over-resolved even with the shortest baselines.
+The dusty circumstellar environment of HD 62623 is partially resolved by the VLTI/MIDI even with the shortest baselines.
+The environment is flattened (a/b∼1.3±0.1) and can be separated into two components: a compact one whose extension grows from 17 mas at 8µm to 30 mas at 9.6µm and stays almost constant up to 13µm, and a more extended one that is over-resolved even with the shortest baselines.
 Using the radiative transfer code MC3D, we managed to model HD 62623’s circumstellar environment as a dusty disk with an inner radius of 3.85±0.6 AU, an inclination angle of 60±10°, and a mass of 2.10−7 M_sun.

-to 20% to the total N band flux and acts like a reprocessing disk.
+It is the first time that the dusty disk inner rim of a supergiant star exhibiting the B[e] phenomenon is significantly constrained.
+The inner gaseous envelope likely contributes up to 20% to the total N band flux and acts like a reprocessing disk.
 Finally, the hypothesis of a stellar wind deceleration by the companion’s gravitational effects remains the most probable case since the bi-stability mechanism does not seem to be efficient for this star.

 Imaging the spinning gas and dust in the disc around the supergiant A[e] star HD 62623

 by F. Millour, A. Meilland, O. Chesneau, Ph.
-Stee, S. Kanaan, R. Petrov, D. Mourard and S. Kraus 2011,
+Stee, S. Kanaan, R. Petrov, D. Mourard and S. Kraus 2011, A&A, 526, A107

 To progress in the understanding of evolution of massive stars one needs to constrain the mass-loss and determine the phenomenon responsible for the ejection of matter an its reorganization in the circumstellar environment